moonshadow565/rman/README.md

 Lists bundle names used in manifest.

 Positional arguments:
 outmanifest          	Manifest to write into. [required] outbundle            	Bundle file to write into. [required] rootfolder           	Root folder to rebase from. [required] input                	Files or folders for manifest. [required]

 Optional arguments:
--h --help     	shows help message and exits [default: false] -v --version  	prints version information and exits [default: false] -a --append   	Do not print progress. [default: false] --no-progress 	Do not print progress. [default: false] --chunk-size  	Chunk size in kilobytes. [default: 256] --level       	Compression level for zstd. [default: 6] --buffer      	Size for buffer before flush to disk in killobytes [64, 1048576] [default: 33554432]
+-h --help            	shows help message and exits [default: false] -v --version         	prints version information and exits [default: false] --no-progress        	Do not print progress. [default: false] --no-ar              	Regex of disable smart chunkers, can be any of: fsb, fsb5, wad, wpk, zip [default: ""] --no-ar-error        	Do not print progress. [default: false] --min-ar-size        	Smart chunking minimum size in killobytes (0 to disable). [default: 1] --chunk-size         	Chunk size in kilobytes. [default: 256] --level              	Compression level for zstd. [default: 6] --level-high-entropy 	Set compression level for high entropy chunks(0 for no special handling). [default: 0] --buffer             	Size for buffer before flush to disk in megabytes [1, 4096] [default: 32] --limit              	Size for bundle limit in gigabytes [0, 4096] [default: 4096]
 ```